clockwork-xyz/clockwork/README.md

 # Notes
 - Clockwork is under active development.
 All interfaces and implementations are subject to change.
-- Program deployments are secured by a 2-of-2 [multisig](https://v3.squads.so/info/7gqj7UgvKgHihyPsXALW8QKJ3gUTEaLeBYwWbAtZhoCq) and managed by a core team of maintainers.
+- Official program deployments to Solana Mainnet programs are secured by a 2-of-2 [multisig](https://v3.squads.so/info/7gqj7UgvKgHihyPsXALW8QKJ3gUTEaLeBYwWbAtZhoCq) and managed by a core team of maintainers.
-- Solana mainnet currently has 3 independent worker node operators.
-To join the workernet, you can [install](#deploying-a-worker) the Clockwork plugin and request an earlybird token delegation in the workernet [Discord channel](https://discord.gg/mwmFtU5BtA).
+- On Solana mainnet, Clockwork automations are powered by a permissionless network of independent node operators.
+To join the workernet, you can [install](#deploying-a-worker) the Clockwork geyser plugin and request an earlybird token delegation in the workernet channel [on Discord](https://discord.gg/mwmFtU5BtA).
 - Occassionally, a new release may change the state schema and require users to migrate to a new program.
 These releases will be marked by a new major version upgrade (e.g. `v2.x`, `v3.x`, etc.).
 - The smart-contracts in this repository are automatically scanned by [Sec3's](https://www.sec3.dev/) auto-auditing software and are currently being reviewed by the team at [Ottersec](https://osec.io/).
 Their audit report is in progress and will be published soon.